sandeshgithubt/HTML-CSS-Project---HTML-CSS-Mini-Project---tvmidtwzj4ii/README.md

-# html-css-js-project-boilerplate

-# University Page
+# Parallax Site

 #### By Sandesh Titarmare

-#### This Webpage is All about University Related Information
+#### This Webpage is showing Parallax effect

 ## Technologies Used

 * HTML
 * CSS
-* Javascript
 * CSS (media queries)

 ## Description
-University
+Parallax scrolling is a web site trend where the background content (i.e. an image) is moved at a different speed than the foreground content while scrolling.

 ## Setup/Installation Requirements